Financing changes – Small Business Access to Credit

 “The prescriptive approach outlined in RLO guidance and adopted by lenders leaves borrowers and lenders facing a ‘one-size-fits-all’ approach — imposing a similar approach to credit assessment for most consumers and credit products, irrespective of their circumstances,” Mr Sukkar said.

-“The government’s reforms will remove the ‘one-size-fits-all’ approach, enabling the more effcient flow of credit to consumers and small businesses, while also strengthening protections for higher-risk products and vulnerable consumers using small amount credit contracts and consumer leases.”
+“The government’s reforms will remove the ‘one-size-fits-all’ approach, enabling the more efficient flow of credit to consumers and small businesses, while also strengthening protections for higher-risk products and vulnerable consumers using small amount credit contracts and consumer leases.”

 “Credit is the lifeblood of the Australian economy, with billions of dollars in new credit extended to households and businesses in Australia each month, helping them to buy a home, grow their business and invest to create jobs,” he said.